DhirenChhapgar/WIPKB/README.md

 Using this integration user can import orders placed on Amazon Marketplace into Acumatica and can transfer order fulfillment details from Acumatica to Amazon Marketplace for FBM type of orders.

 ##### Fulfilled by Amazon (FBA):
 Seller sells and Amazon ships.
-Seller sends bulk products to Amazon’s fulfillment centers for Amazon to pick, pack, and ship products once sold.
-Integration imports such orders as invoice orders.
-Amazon Orders with status Shipped are considered during import process.
+Seller sends bulk products to Amazon’s fulfillment centers.
+When products are sold, Amazon picks, packs, and ships the orders.
+The integration imports FBA orders as invoice orders (Sales Orders which follow the type IN invoice workflow).
+Amazon Orders with status Shipped are retrieved during the import process.

 ##### Fulfilled by Merchant (FBM ):
 Seller lists the products on Amazon while handling storage and all aspects of order fulfillment.
-Integration imports such orders as sales orders, seller is required to pick, pack, and ship products part of such orders.
-Shipment/Fulfilment details needs to be submitted back to Amazon.
-Amazon Orders with status Unshipped are considered during import process.
+When products are sold, the integration imports FBM orders as sales orders.
+The seller is required to pick, pack, and ship products included on such orders.
+Shipment/Fulfilment details needs to be submitted back to Amazon using the integration.
+Amazon Orders with status Unshipped are retrieved during the import process.

 ### Prerequisites
 * Acumatica 2018 R2 (18.204.0013+) or higher